AllenNeuralDynamics/aind-behavior-video-transformation/README.md

 Additionally, this package should provide an easy to use interface that:

-* Presents users with a curated set of compression settings, which have been rigorously tested
+* Presents users with a curated set of compression settings, which have been rigorously tested in terms of their visual quality using perception-based metrics like VMAF.
 * Allow users to also provide their own compression settings, if they have specific requirements

 ## Non-goals

-* Spending as little time and compute resources as possible to transform videos, at the expense of compression quality.
+* Sacrifice the visual fidelity of videos in order to decrease encoding time.

 ## Usage
  - The BehaviorVideoJob.run_job method in the transform_videos should be the primary method to call for processing video files.
  - On a merge to main, this package will be published as a singularity container, which can easily be run on a SLURM cluster.

 ## Brief benchmarks on video compression with CPU-based encoders and GPU-based encoders